Skip to content

 Indian Health Services Rotations

 Our residents have a unique opportunity to serve Native American health needs in rural locations, in some of the most beautiful parts of North America.
 PGY-2’s travel for 6 weeks to Dillingham, Alaska where they work closely with local physicians to deliver full-spectrum care to a wide variety of patients in a remote location.
-Residents report this is one of their favorite rotations, and they return to Tacoma feeling a renewed commitment to Native medicine.